Fresenius Medical Care AG & Co. KGaA (ETR:FME) PT Set at €60.00 by Jefferies Financial Group

 Fresenius Medical Care AG & Co.
-KGaA (ETR:FME) received a €60.00 ($70.59) price objective from equities researchers at Jefferies Financial Group in a research note issued on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “sell” rating on the stock.
-Jefferies Financial Group’s price objective points to a potential downside of 8.76% from the company’s current price.
+KGaA (ETR:FME) has been assigned a €60.00 ($70.59) target price by stock analysts at Jefferies Financial Group in a research note issued on Monday, Borsen Zeitung reports.
+The firm presently has a “sell” rating on the stock.
+Jefferies Financial Group’s price objective points to a potential downside of 11.30% from the company’s previous close.

 Fresenius Medical Care AG & Co KGaA provides dialysis care and related dialysis care services in Germany, North America, and internationally.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the United States for the hospitalized end-stage renal disease (ESRD) patients and for patients suffering from acute kidney failure.